user profile avatar

 Bio

 Hello, I'm Juliana Blakely and I'm from Crofton, Maryland.
 I'm a sophomore attending the University of Maryland, Baltimore County (Go Retrievers 🐶!) to pursue a bachelor's degree in political science and global studies.
 I hope to attend law school to become a civil rights attorney, as helping people and advocating for others is a passion of mine.
 To support my education, I currently work part-time while attending classes or studying.
-I hope to go to law school after graduating from UMBC.
+I plan to go to law school after graduating from UMBC.
 When I'm not in school or working, I love kayaking, reading, listening to music, and spending time with my family.
+I am an excellent candidate for this scholarship due to my dedication, passion, and drive.
+Inside and outside of work, I strive to create and maintain spaces that uplift underrepresented groups.
+This scholarship would greatly help me financially, and it would also allow me to get one step closer to my goals.
 Thank you for considering me!

 Education